mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 executives there until they agreed to negotiate.

 The approach to Argona’s starport is a harrowing one.
-The port is located in a huge artificial ice cavern some two hundred metres below the surface.
+The port is located in a huge artificial ice cavern some two hundred meters below the surface.
 Approaching ships must fight their way through the near-constant hurricanes and blizzards, then navigate down the right chasm in the ice and finally fly down a narrow borehole barely